BBC should have amended anti-Semitism story, complaints unit rules

 The report related to an incident on Oxford Street on 29 November 2021, where Jewish passengers on a privately hired bus were subjected to abuse.

 Police said at the time they were treating the incident as a hate crime.
-No arrests have yet been made and enquiries are still ongoing.
+No arrests have yet been made and inquiries are still ongoing.

 The BBC's original online article on 2 December claimed "some racial slurs about Muslims" could also be heard in footage of the incident.